 You can convert a module in your template to a global module, which can be used in multiple templates.
 This is useful when you've styled the module in a certain way, and/or have default content in the module that you'd like to reuse in other templates.

-To delete a module, click the module in the layout editor, then click the trash icon delete in the module inspector.
+To delete a module, click the module in the layout editor, then click the trash can delete icon in the module inspector.
 Alternatively, you can right-click the module and select Delete module.

 - Copy to portals: copy the template to another portal where you are also a user.
 Templates purchased from the Marketplace will not be able to be copied to other portals.